Windows Research Kernel @ HPI

 One week before Christmas I had the chance to talk to Dave Probert.
 We met in Redmond and talked about new features for future releases of the Windows Research Kernel.
 Unfortunately, I cannot tell you all the details here, but there will be a next version of the WRK.
 If you have any suggestions for features, feel free to comment.

 The kernel of a Windows Server 2003 Enterprise Edition system provides 296 system service calls.
-A complete list which allows comparison with Windows versions up to Windows Vista can be found here.
+A complete list which allows comparison between Windows versions can be found here.

 Not all system service call implementations are contained in the Windows Research Kernel source code.
 The following table shows the available system service implementations (Nt*-functions) with reference to the corresponding source code file.